 Grades will be rounded to the nearest whole percentage point.
-For example, 89.50% will be rounded up to 90%, but 89.49% will be rounded down to 89%.
+For example, 89.50% (447.50 points) will be rounded up to 90% (450 points), but 89.49% (447.45 points) will be rounded down to 89% (445 points).
 Having 0.01% difference from 4.0 will not be a sufficient excuse for the instructor to adjust the grade.

 Assessments - Quizzes and Exams: These tests will be multiple choice.
-They are all open book but all work must be completed on your own.
+They are all open book, but all work must be completed on your own.
 There are many questions that will be answered in a short period of time so you must know the material very well even though it is open book.
 Make sure you stay in the assessment rather than going to different folders in D2L.
 Although it is open-book it is NOT open D2L-site.
 That can cause problems in the administration of the assessment itself.

-Note that all the time and dates are based in Eastern Time Zone (EST).
+Note that all the time and dates are based in Eastern Daylight Time (EDT).